Framstag/libosmscout/webpage/content/documentation/source.md

 </tbody>
 </table>

+## Look at the CI and Docker Builds

+For preparing the build environment and for starting builds we suggest to take a look at the GitHub Action builds or for the docker-based builds as these are current.
+The documentation here may be old and (in some details) not accurate anymore.

 ## Preparations

-Note, that if your distribution supports Qt4 and Qt5 make sure that you install the Qt5 packages.
-If you have installed Qt4 and Qt5 packages in parallel you might have to install additional packages that offer you ways to default to Qt5 or select Qt5 dynamically (e.g. qt5-default for debian).
+Note, that if your distribution supports Qt5 and Qt6, the builds will look for QT5.
+YOu have to explicitly configure the meson build to look for Qt6.

 ### Setup under Linux

 The concrete packages you have to install depends on the distribution you use.
-Libosmscout provides a number of Docker images under `ci/docker`. take the look at the corresponding docker file for your distribution and the used `install.sh`and `build.sh`scripts to se, how you can setup a valid environment.
+Libosmscout provides a number of Docker images under `ci/docker`. take the look at the corresponding docker file for your distribution and the used `install.sh`and `build.sh`scripts to se, how you can set up a valid environment.

 ### Setup for VisualStudio